ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 0.9.98.15 (15th November 2019) =
+* Improvement: New UX for AMP Options Panel #3520
+* Improvement: Improvement done in "Want to clear the Cache?" option in Performance section #3828

 = 0.9.98.14 (7th OCTOBER 2019) =
 * Fixed: Value Attribute Stripping out from the forms added in the content. #3689
 * Fixed: Remove AAWP from extension list #3735